William E. Connolly: Theory of pluralism

 Over the course of the last four decades Connolly has helped to remake the theory of pluralism.
 Connolly challenges older theories of pluralism by arguing for pluralization as a goal rather than as a state of affairs.
 Connolly's argument for the "multiplication of factions" follows James Madison's logic in engaging groups, constituencies, and voters at both the micro and macro level.
 Essentially, he has shifted the theory from a conservative theory of order, to a progressive theory of democratic contestation and engagement.
 By engaging Nietzsche and Foucault, Connolly explores the nature of democratic contestation and its relation to pluralism.
-A more comprehensive look on pluralism can be found in the work Pluralism.
+A more comprehensive look at pluralism can be found in the work Pluralism.

 An extensive engagement with Connolly can be found in The New Pluralism (Duke University Press, 2008), edited by David Campbell and Morton Schoolman.
 There Morton Schoolman, Thomas Dumm, George Kateb, Wendy Brown, Stephen White, Bonnie Honig, Roland Bleiker, Michael Shapiro, Kathy Ferguson, James Der Derian, and David Campbell engage with his accounts of pluralism, cosmopolitanism, agonistic respect, subjectivity, politics and global capitalism.
 The book closes with an interview in which the editors invite Connolly to clarify several themes and to outline his future work.
 This work has been acknowledged as an authoritative text on Connolly's thought.

 Agonistic democracy

 Connolly is one of the founders of this subfield of thought in political theory.
 He promotes the possibility of an "agonistic democracy", where he finds positive ways to engage certain aspects of political conflict.
 Connolly proposes a positive ethos of engagement, which could be used to debate political differences.
 Agonism is based on contestation, but in a political space where the discourse is one of respect, rather than violence.
-However, Connolly is cautious on speculating whether this imagination could come true, because he claims the value of such speculation is overrated.
+However, Connolly is cautious on speculating whether this imaginary could come true, because he claims the value of such speculation is overrated.
 Also, his critical challenges to John Rawls's theory of justice and Jürgen Habermas's theory on deliberative democracy have spawned a host of new literature in this area.
 His work Identity\Difference contains an exhaustive look at positive possibilities via democratic contestation.